m-almagro-cadiz/LEA/README.md

 ## Test splits

 LEA has been tested in several datasets using a corrupted version of their test splits.
-In this [LINK](https://zenodo.org/records/10401846) we share the test splits of all datasets as they are used in the paper to promote reproducibility and comparison.
+In this [LINK](https://zenodo.org/records/10401846) you can download the test splits for all datasets used in the paper.

 As described in the paper, we introduce textual noise that is normally present in the domains of each dataset.
 Training and validation splits remain the same as the original datasets.